 First, in the phone comparison section, they use them as a means of communicating product features.
 Even though they spell them out as well, the icon is enough to understand certain product specifications.

-Nearer to the center of the page, they also have a different set of icons that are more illustrative.
+Nearer to the center of the page, they also have a different set of more illustrative icons.
 There’s a box to symbolize delivery, a dollar sign for payments, and two people to represent communication.

 Both of these approaches work well for different purposes – you just need to identify the right one.